 In addition to American classical music, my other main area of interest is American rock music from the 1960s to the present.
 In particular, I am interested in improvisational rock bands (a.k.a. “jambands”) such as the Grateful Dead and Phish, as well as the Talking Heads.
-For all three, I examine how issues of place and identity interact with elements of the music and fan bases.
+For all three, I examine how issues of place and identity interact with elements of the music and fan cultures.

 My essay “Nomadic Musical Audiences: A Historical Precedent for the Grateful Dead” was published in the edited volume Reading the Grateful Dead: A Critical Survey and describes the affective bond between Grateful Dead fans and the changing landscape of concert venues, likening this dynamic geography to nineteenth-century American camp meeting culture.
+Additionally, I have recently presented research on racial embodiment and improvisation in the history of the Grateful Dead, focusing on jazz saxophonist Branford Marsalis’s guest appearance with the band, which will soon be revised into an article.

 I have also presented a poster session titled “Affective Music Theory and Musical Exploration: Michael Hamad’s @phishmaps,” which examines how journalist Michael Hamad uses an artistic notational style to represent harmonic pathways in Phish’s improvisational passages.
 Fans intuitively connect to Hamad’s images because they are a graphical representation of musical exploration, a highly valued element for Phish fans, despite not understanding their music theoretical content.
 You can explore the website designed to accompany the poster session, which includes the poster, the conference paper from which the poster was adapted, and three videos that introduce the Phishmaps style of representation.